techcat-git/Microsoft-Fonts-Installer-Linux/README.md

 ______________________________________________________________________________________________________________________________________________________
-Easy to use bash script that installs Microsoft Fonts on Linux Distros.
+Easy to use program that installs Microsoft Fonts on Linux Distros.
 (Root Access Required)
 ______________________________________________________________________________________________________________________________________________________
 **PORTABLE INSTALL METHOD (FOR ALL ARCHITECTURES.
 INTERNET CONNECTION REQUIRED!)**